vervoe/api-docs/docs/02-Set-Up-and-Authentication.md

 ## API Requests and Authentication Request Method
 All API requests <strong>must</strong> be made over HTTPS.
 The https://api.vervoe.com/api URL is the request base URL.
 The complete URL varies depending on the accessed resource.

 All API requests <strong>must</strong> also be authenticated by Vervoe.

-Vervoe uses tokens to authenticate the API users.
-Those tokens must be sent on every API request in the header as “`Authorization: Bearer <\token>`”.
+We use tokens to authenticate the API users.
+Those tokens must be sent on every API request in the Authorization header.

+**Use the token in the Authorization header like this:**

+`Authorization: Bearer <\token>`

 *When using the example above, be sure to remove the `\`*

+**For the API requests containing JSON data please include the Content-Type header:**

+`Content-Type: application/json`

 ### Authentication API Request: